nunchistudio/blacksmith/documentation/why.md

 ## Features and benefits

-The **Blacksmith Open-Source** version addresses the technical complexity of data engineering.
+The **Blacksmith Standard** version addresses the technical complexity of data engineering.

 - **Synchrounous & asynchronous events:** Whether you are collecting data from HTTP